 This bustling market in the center of Centro is open early, and full of fresh produce, meat, fish, breakfast and lunch counters, spices, housewares, cultural items, people hand-making fresh tortillas, etc.

-(Main Mercado entrance points are located along Calle R. Salas, spanning Av.
+Cozumel’s Main Municipal Market entrance points are located along Calle R. Salas, spanning Av.
 20 and Av.
-25)
+25

 2. Watch the Cozumel Morning Work Along the Waterfront